Reader in French Studies

 My main teaching and research interests lie in twentieth-century French philosophy of the Continental tradition, critical theory, queer theory and twentieth-century and contemporary French literature.

-I contribute to final-year French language teaching and assessment.
+I also contribute to final-year French language teaching and assessment and MA teaching.

 - Jacques Rancière : Eine Einführung (Vienna: Turia + Kant, 2014), a German translation by Brita Pohl, with a new Afterword, of the monograph immediately below.